econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 We also currently update all candlestick data to use the previous bar's closing price as its open price.
-This is additional logic that supersedes the `open` values emitted from the contract.
+This is additional logic that supersedes the `open` values emitted from the module.
 This is so we can display contiguous bar data in the chart, which is typical for most 24/7 markets.

 ### On the arrival of a swap or periodic state event from the MQTT/wss client